Name of Head of Department

-During key stage 3 music the girls explore a wide range of music and explore the fundamentals of music through performance, composition and listening.
-In year 7 the girls look at basic music theory and explore notation before moving on to writing songs using popular music structures.
-The girls also explore the world of Opera and Ballet, at the end of the year the girls compose their own fanfares which could be used at Sports Day.
+During key stage 3 music the students explore a wide range of music and explore the fundamentals of music through performance, composition and listening.
+In year 7 the students look at basic music theory and explore notation before moving on to writing songs using popular music structures.
+The students also explore the exciting world of Opera and at the end of the year the students compose their own fanfares which could be used at Sports Day.

-In year 8 the girls consider the impact of music on other mediums and explore the role of music within films, which builds on their understanding of the orchestra and the sounds available to a composer.
-The girls also explore some of the developments of art music in the 20th Century and consider minimalism as a genre.
-The girls finish the year employing all their new musical skills and understanding to create their own mash-ups and medleys of songs.
+In year 8 the students consider the impact of music on other mediums and explore the role of music within films, which builds on their understanding of the orchestra and the sounds available to a composer.
+The students also recreate Mussorgsky's Pictures at an Exhibition through their own composition process.
+Using the skills gain throughout key stage 3 the students create their own mash-ups and medleys of their own favourite pieces.

 Key stage 4 (Year 9, 10 and 11)